-Sophie Villeneuve is a bilingual (French/English) registered Pelvic Health Physiotherapist with a focus in perinatal care.
+Sophie Villeneuve is a registered Pelvic Health Physiotherapist with a strict focus on perinatal care.
 She is also a member of the Women’s Health Division of the Canadian Physiotherapy Association, and a certified Birth Healing Specialist from the Institute for Birth Healing (Denver, CO).

-Sophie obtained her physiotherapy degree from Laval University (Quebec, Canada) in 2008 and moved to the Yukon in 2013.
-Recognizing the need for more pelvic health services in the community, she took post-graduate training with Pelvic Health Solutions in 2015 in order to become a Pelvic Health Physiotherapist.
-In April 2015, she opened the doors of Physio Borealis, the only physiotherapy clinic strictly focused on pelvic health in the Yukon.
+Sophie obtained her physiotherapy degree from Laval University in 2008 and moved to Whitehorse in 2013.
+Recognizing the need for more pelvic health services in her new community, she took post-graduate training with Pelvic Health Solutions in 2015 in order to become a Pelvic Health Physiotherapist.
+In April 2015, she opened the doors of Physio Borealis, the first physiotherapy clinic in the Yukon focused on pelvic health.

-Sophie's approach to pelvic health mixes comprehensive and holistic body work (external & internal if indicated), customized exercises prescription, as well as in-depth education to each client.
-Regarding the private nature of pelvic health issues, it is a priority for Sophie to create a respectful & positive environment for her clients to connect with their pelvic space.
+Sophie's approach to pelvic health mixes holistic body work, customized exercises prescription, as well as in-depth education to each client.
+Regarding the private nature of pelvic health issues, it is essential for Sophie to create a safe, private & comfortable space for her clients to connect with their pelvis.

-"I wasn't sure what to expect when I made an appointment to have my pelvic floor examined by Sophie.
+"I wasn't sure what to expect when I made an appointment to have my pelvic floor assessed by Sophie.
 I was relieved by how comfortable Sophie made me feel and how well she informed me during the process. " - Barb, client (read more testimonials)